Vylpes/Droplet/CONTRIBUTING.md

 The process described here has several goals:

-* Maintain Sonar's quality
+* Maintain Droplet's quality
 * Fix problems that are important to users
-* Engage the community in working toward the best possible Sonar
+* Engage the community in working toward the best possible Droplet
 * Enable a sustainable system for Sonar's maintainers to review contributions

 Please follow these steps to have your contribution considered by maintainers: